 (d) Determine the weight Wcw of the container with the handle holding the collected water.

-Determine these weights for four different objects and record the weights in a spreadsheet as shown below
+Record the weights in a spreadsheet as shown below.

 For each of the objects: